nkaza/CV/docs/nkaza_CV.md

   2024 & Amanda Ullman & Measuring the Just Transition: Case Studies and Tools to Evaluate Justice in a Changing Energy System \\
-  2022 & Alfredo Rojas (Anthropology) & Farming and Cooperation in Northwestern Côte d'Ivorie \\ 2022 & Kyle Onda & Essays on Measuring Urbanization and Infrastructure Service Levels \\ 2021 & Mark He & Essays on Community Detetction in Networks \\ 2020 & Ahmed Rachid El-Khattabi & Managing the Demand for Scarce Water Resources: An Evaluation of Current Approaches \\ 2019 & Yan Chen & Analysing the Determinants of Urban Vibrancy: A Big Data Approach to Connecting the Built Environment, Social Activity, and Images of Place \\
+  2022 & Alfredo Rojas (Anthropology) & Farming and Cooperation in Northwestern Côte d'Ivorie \\ 2022 & Kyle Onda & Essays on Measuring Urbanization and Infrastructure Service Levels \\ 2021 & Mark He (Statistics and Operations Research) & Essays on Community Detetction in Networks \\ 2020 & Ahmed Rachid El-Khattabi & Managing the Demand for Scarce Water Resources: An Evaluation of Current Approaches \\ 2019 & Yan Chen & Analysing the Determinants of Urban Vibrancy: A Big Data Approach to Connecting the Built Environment, Social Activity, and Images of Place \\
   2018 & Chaosu Li & Essays on Climate Change Mitigation, Building Energy Efficiency and Urban Form \\